sergeyvoytov/java-fundamentals/inheritance/Readme.md

 ### The method I chose was that a Restaurant knows which Reviews are about it
 - Created the method should take in a Review instance, and associate that review with this Restaurant.
 - Added tests to ensure that when you call addReview, the association is created between the Restaurant and the Review.
 - When I associate a review with a restaurant, that restaurant’s star rating  changes.

+##Wendsday Lab:

+Created 2 new classes with the constructors and reviews and testing cases